trisitc/trisitc/README.md

 ### Hello Everyone 👋

-This is Trisit, currently working as a Full Time Technical Business Analyst and Partly as Data Scientist..
+This is Trisit, currently working as a Systems Analyst and Partly as Data Engineer..

 <!-- You can find more about me here : https://trisitc.github.io/portfolio/ -->